kbzowski/agh-bpp-stats/README.md

 5. Run script: `python main.py`

 ## Config
+Some configuration is possible through the parameter section at the bottom of the script.
-You can adjust faculty and range of years.
+You can filter by faculty and range of years.
-Department parameter is string - correct value can be check on BPP next to employee name.
+Department is a string - correct value can be get on BPP authors list next to employee name.

+## License
+You can use this script free of charge.
+Please mention this repository if you publish the results or base your work on this project.